Skip to main content

 The Endocrine System a Network of Communication

-The is a web of glands that produce and secrete hormones, which act as chemical messengers throughout the body.
+The endocrine system is a web of glands that produce and secrete hormones, which act as chemical messengers throughout the body.
 These hormones travel through the bloodstream to target cells and organs, regulating a vast array of functions.
 Here are some of the key players in this intricate network:

 • Hypothalamus This is the command center, located in the brain.
 It produces releasing and inhibiting hormones that control the pituitary gland.